WyLyu/UPOsHam/README.md

 # RecurrencePlot
-RecurrencePlot is a method for visualising Unstable Priodic Orbits(UPO) in Dynamical Systems theory.
+RecurrencePlot is a method for visualising Unstable Priodic Orbits(UPOs) in Dynamical Systems theory.
+We present the Recurrence Plots of the x component of trajectories for 1-, 2-, 5- cycles embedded within the Lorenz attractor.

 The code is saved in RecurrencePlot.py

-Recurrence Plot is used to determine the intial condition of the UPOs which is saved in RecurrencePlot_Initialcondition_determined.ipynb
+Recurrence Plots can be used to determine the intial condition of the UPOs which is saved in RecurrencePlot_Initialcondition_determined.ipynb

-Varitional Equation is calculated and the result is saved in VariationalEquations.ipynb
+The varitional Equation is a matrix-valued time-varying linear differential equation.
+It's the linearization of the vector field along the trajectory, which is varied for different trajectories.
+The variational equation for Lorenz, Rossler, and a 2-degree-of-freedom Hamiltonian system are calculated and the results are saved in VariationalEquations.ipynb